strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/required/databases.md

 :::note
 When connecting Strapi to a PostgreSQL database, the database user requires SCHEMA permissions.
 While the database admin has this permission by default, a new database user explicitly created for the Strapi application will not.
 This would result in a 500 error when trying to load the admin console.

-To create a new postgres user with the SCHEMA permission, use the following steps.
+To create a new PostgreSQL user with the SCHEMA permission, use the following steps.

 ```shell
 # Create a new db user with a secure password